Skip to main content

 fit_ple_decline

-Fit Power Law Exponential decline models to production data for analyzing transient and boundary-dominated flow in tight and shale reservoirs.
+Fit Power Law Exponential (PLE) decline model to production data to analyze transient and boundary-dominated flow regimes in tight/shale reservoirs.

 Instructions